-But where the biggest chunk of interest lies with Cache is parametricism.The endevour to describe parametric design, or as what Cache refers as 'associative design'is revealed early on in this publication through the idea of 'Objectile'.
-The word Objectile referes to the work Cache carried with Gilles Deleuze and Patrick Beaucé on the non-standard,which can be roughly understood as 'repeatable variations on a theme'.
-Broadly understood, the non-standard is the philosopical and practical rejection of mass production in an post-industrial society and carries the ability to create a massive family of objects that are interalated in a causal chain of relationships.Series: The object as a point on a continuum.
+But where the biggest chunk of interest lies with Cache is parametricism.The endeavour to describe parametric design, or as what Cache refers as 'associative design'is revealed early on in this publication through the idea of 'Objectile'.
+The word Objectile refers to the work Cache carried with Gilles Deleuze and Patrick Beaucé on the non-standard,which can be roughly understood as 'repeatable variations on a theme'.
+Broadly understood, the non-standard is the philosophical and practical rejection of mass production in an post-industrial society and carries the ability to create a massive family of objects that are interrelated in a causal chain of relationships.Series: The object as a point on a continuum.

 What we are aiming at is a means of integrating the different registers of invariants as an alternative to the solution promoted by the current media consensus: Spatial hernias in a few privileged locations in the urban centres and unchecked chaos / gridification in the suburbs - Bernard Cache

 Cache's thorough understanding of philosophy and mathematics genealogy put him in the favorable position of being able to retaliate against 'non-Euclidean architecture' with the final conclusion that in fact, Euclidean geometry is actually the most expedient and accurate to describe the material necessities of architecture (understood as a description of forms in space) and furthermore, stating that Euclidean geometry is ideal to incarnate 'complex topologies' using the computer as an ally.